mimblewimble/grin/doc/intro.md

 keys, demonstrates that a public key obtained from the addition of two private keys (`(k+j)*H`) is identical to the addition of the public keys for each of those two private keys (`k*H + j*H`).
 In the Bitcoin blockchain, Hierarchical Deterministic wallets heavily rely on this principle.
-MimbleWimble and the Grin implementation do as well.
+Mimblewimble and the Grin implementation do as well.

-### Transacting with MimbleWimble
+### Transacting with Mimblewimble

-The structure of transactions demonstrates a crucial tenet of MimbleWimble: strong privacy and confidentiality guarantees.
+The structure of transactions demonstrates a crucial tenet of Mimblewimble: strong privacy and confidentiality guarantees.

-The validation of MimbleWimble transactions relies on two basic properties:
+The validation of Mimblewimble transactions relies on two basic properties:

 * **Verification of zero sums.** The sum of outputs minus inputs always equals zero, proving that the transaction did not create new funds, _without revealing the actual amounts_.